Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach

+Despite the significant progress achieved in these research directions, several challenges remain in developing a unified and practical RIS-assisted ISAC framework.
+Most existing studies \cite{near_ris_isac, near_ris_isac_2, noma_ris_isac_1, noma_ris_isac_2, noma_ris_isac_3} do not explicitly account for user-specific configurations or environmental diversity, often focusing on isolated cases such as indoor or outdoor deployments.
+Although NF and FF coexistence has been investigated, the previous approaches rarely capture the dynamic channel transitions that occur when RIS placement or user mobility causes shifts between propagation regions.
+Furthermore, achieving high sensing accuracy while satisfying communication quality-of-service (QoS) requirements under NOMA-induced multiuser interference remains a difficult optimization task.
+To jointly manage sensing and communication resources under mixed NF and FF conditions, designing an adaptive bandwidth-splitting mechanism becomes crucial for realizing a practical and spectral-efficient RIS-assisted ISAC system.

-To the best of our knowledge, as shown in Table \ref{related works}, this is the first work that investigates a RIS-assisted ISAC for the 6G IIoT to account for the near-field and far-field coexistence.
-With the various deployments of IIoT devices and RIS, we explore the possible coexistence scenarios of near-field and far-field regions, providing insight into the practical implementations and inspiring more innovations in the future IIoT.
+To the best of our knowledge, as summarized in Table \ref{related works}, this is the first work that investigates an RIS-assisted ISAC system with an adaptive bandwidth-splitting strategy explicitly designed for hybrid NF and FF coexistence.
+By considering diverse user and RIS deployments, this study provides new insights into practical ISAC implementations and lays the groundwork for future innovations in next-generation wireless systems.

-\subsection{Set-Up}
+\subsection{Set-up}